haxtheweb/edtechjoker/draft-outline.md

 ```
 - in order to get things "to sit next to each other" look up how to use the `display` attribute in `CSS`.
 This defaults to `block` for `div` and most tags but changing it to `flex` means "make things flex side by side inside of me"
 - `class="thing"` NOT `class   =   "thing"`
+- Remove all references to "tag names" and replace them with a class name selector
+- add a "hover" state which also works with "focus"
+- Make sure when we hit our button that it goes to the link
+- Make sure that when we TAB into the button, that it doesn't tab to the link AND the button, it should only tag to 1 (this is accessibility or a11y work for short)
 - Drop usage of `id="whatever"` unless for card or button
 - Usage of padding and margin that’s either base 8 or base 16
 - Remove `<br> <center> <b> <body> <head>` and any other tags discussed that have no purpose of other parallels
 - Replace all inline styles with CSS class / selector
 - Replace all tag specific CSS selectors with classes
-- Make another “card” so that 2 live on the screen side by side, then another so that 3 do
+- Make another 'card' so that 2 live on the screen side by side, then another so that 3 do

+By the end of class I want you to try and combine all of your cards into a new code pen (being able to copy and paste from the people in your pod to create a new one that has all 4 cards and all the CSS / HTML for the cards in the same pen)

 # In between class
 Read through this slide deck https://docs.google.com/presentation/d/1ZlNgZiPT2dHqUsdpQh2CdbbGvYmEeG8Br5SDIp371lY/edit?usp=sharing